 So let’s look at what it is exactly that menopause does to a woman’s body and what causes belly fat in females over 50.

-In menopause the function of the ovaries deteriorates and eventually stops.
-This leads to reduction in production estrogen which also effects the levels of progesterone and testosterone.
+In menopause, the function of the ovaries deteriorates and eventually stops.
+This leads to a reduction in production estrogen which also affects the levels of progesterone and testosterone.
 This change in hormones has significant effects on your health and ability to burn body fat.

 Technically you enter menopause when you have your last natural spontaneous periods.
 On average the menopause happens between the ages of 45 and 55 but there is natural variation from 40 to 60.

 The most typical symptoms from the hormonal changes of menopause include sweating and hot flashes.
 Sleep disturbances are also very common.

 Depression, mood swings and lack of motivation are also possible mental effects of menopause.
 Reduced estrogen and testosterone levels naturally affect libido and lowered libido is very typical.